chpc-tech-eval/scc/tutorial2/README.md

    # tmux new -s <name>
    ```

-1. Working on your Head Node and Compute Node in Two Adjacent Panes
+1. Working on your head node and compute node in two adjacent panes

    Once you've started a new `tmux` session (daemon / server), on your head node, there are a number of very useful tools and functionality you can utilize.